 Drivers older than 25 who completed a 4-hour Driver Safety Course and elect Traffic Safety School for a second ticket within 12 months based on ticket issuance date are automatically upgraded to the 8-hour course.
 This highly interactive course engages students in relearning road rules.
 Exercises explain the connection between choices and consequences, and help the student develop a plan to change their driving choices and behaviors.

-The 8-hour course can be completed in one weekday or Saturday, or two four-hour evening sessions.
+The 8-hour course can be completed in one weekday or Saturday.
+The 8-hour course cannot be completed online.